superfly/docs/rails/advanced-guides/anycable.html.md

 proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/) to avoid
 any firewall issues.

+It also runs everything on one VM, which has a number of downsides including dropping socket connections every time a new version of your application is deployed.
+For another take on configuring AnyCable to run on fly.io, see [Fly.io Deployment](https://docs.anycable.io/deployment/fly) on the anycable site.

 ## Prepare your application

 If you haven't already dones so, perform the steps described in the